20 Signs You’re Overspending (and How to Fix Them)

 You Often Upgrade to Premium Options

-A little extra here, a small upgrade there, before you know it, spending jumps without much to show for it.
-The premium coffee, the first-class seat, the upgraded data plan that barely gets used, it all feels justified at the moment.
+A little extra here, a small upgrade there, before you know it, you’re overspending without realizing it.
+The premium coffee, first-class seat, or data plan that barely gets used all feel justified in the moment, but they quietly raise your cost of living.

 You Feel Constant Financial Stress Despite a Steady Income